tshepang/blog/content/computing/ideal static blog generator.rst

 * reStructuredText__ support is mandatory, and so is being written in Python (I is a fanboy).

-* Ordered by preference:
+* Landing Page View, ordered by preference:

-  - The latest post should be displayed in its entirety, followed by an Archives View (just Post title and date) or a subset (i.e. Recent Posts).
+  - The latest post should be displayed in its entirety, followed by an Archives View (just Post title and date).
+A subset of Archives (i.e. Recent Posts) is okay too.
   - It should be an Archives View (or a subset).
   - It should be an About Page.